liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

     <portlet:param name="guestbookName" value="<%=guestbook.getName() %>"

 That's it for the view.jsp file.
 You've removed the `guestbookId` parameter from some URLs.
-We still need to change some other JSP files, though, since we haven't yet dealt with the `addGuestbookURL`.
+You still need to change some other JSP files, though, since you haven't yet dealt with the `addGuestbookURL`.

 Open `docroot/html/init.jsp`.
-This is where we organize the imports necessary for our JSP files.
+This is where you organize the imports necessary for our JSP files.
 Add the following to the file:

     <%@ page import="com.liferay.portal.kernel.util.OrderByComparator" %>